opeik/website/content/blog/shell-is-not-my-favourite-language/index.md

 ╰───┴──────┴──────┴──────┴──────────────╯
 ```

-> Readers with a cursory understanding of POSIX shell have begun involuntarily
+> Readers with a cursory understanding of POSIX shell have already begun involuntarily
 > clenching their body.

 Let's try running it!